| Gossip columnist

 technique or the devious ways of anti-hagiography.

 Truth to tell, I just admire eccentric Englishmen.
+If they paint

 their King Charles Spaniels' nails bright red or